Saddle Shopping Made Easy

 - Devoucoux: They offer saddles for show jumping, cross country, and dressage.
 Expect to spend between $4,000 and $8,000 for a new saddle.

-- Voltaire: This luxury brand starts at around $5,000 and offers lots of customization options.
+- Voltaire: This luxury brand starts at around $5,000 and offers many customization options.

 - CWD: Known for their incredibly supple and comfy jumping saddles, expect to shell out $6,000 to $9,000 for a new one.